 What to do if you’re stranded in a strange area?

-If you’re stranded in a strange area, the best thing to do is to stay with your car.
+If you’re stranded in a strange area, the best thing to do is to stay in your car.
 If you must leave your car, be sure to take your keys with you and alert other motorists by setting up flares or triangles around your vehicle.

 Once you have help on the way, stay with your car until it arrives.
-If you’re not comfortable staying with your car, try to find a safe place nearby where you can wait for help to arrive.
+If you’re not comfortable staying in your car, try to find a safe place nearby where you can wait for help to arrive.

 How to find a reputable mechanic?

 When your car breaks down, it can be a stressful and expensive experience.
 However, finding a reputable mechanic doesn’t have to be difficult.